 Every so often, you might need to search your past conversations to get context on an issue, monitor conversation trends around certain topics or find a user’s conversation history.

-In the Inbox product, you can search by one or many keywords, and filter your results.
+In Intercom Inbox, you can search by one or many keywords, and filter your results.

 You can filter by: